kalverra/wood-and-glass/content/_index.md

 ---
-description: Handmade wood and glass by Paul Hamrick.
+description: Handmade wood and glass by Dave Hamrick.
 #lastmod: 2023-07-05
 title: Wood and Glass
 # sub-galleries on list pages are sorted by date and weight (descending)